 Editing Your .htaccess

-Step One: Navigate to the File Manager in your cPanel
+Step 1: Navigate to the File Manager in your cPanel

-Step Two: Select the public_html folder and the folder for your domain.
+Step 2: Select the public_html folder and the folder for your domain.

-Step Three: By default the .htaccess file is hidden.
-Click on Settings in the upper right side of the page to view the settings
+Step 3: By default, the .htaccess file is hidden.
+Click on Settings on the upper right side of the page to view the settings.

-Step Five: Back in your file manager, right-click your .htaccess file and select edit.
+Step 5.
+Back in your file manager, right-click your .htaccess file, and select edit.

-Step Six: Copy and paste the following code in your .htaccess file and click on Save Changes:
+Step 6.
+Copy and paste the following code in your .htaccess file and click on Save Changes:

-You will need to change Username above to your cPanel username
+You will need to change the Username above to your cPanel username

 This will put the error log in the file named phperror.log in your public_html folder or create this if the file does not exist.
 You can customize the location of the file or the file name by editing the file path.